thebsdbox/gateway-api-controller/README.md

 ## Implented logic

-Currently a `Gateway` will verify that the parent `GatewayClass` exists.. that's it so far (clearly a long way to go)
+Currently the `GatewayClass` will set the status `ACCEPTED -> True` if the gatway controller matches and `Gateway` will verify that the parent `GatewayClass` exists.. that's it so far (clearly a long way to go)

 ## Want to Contribute?